Convict Ship Lord Melville I (1) - 1817

 Descendant Contribution

 The Lord Melville was built at Shields in 1805.
-[8] Convicts were transported to Australia on the Lord Melville in 1817 and 1818
+[8] Convicts were transported to Australia in 1817 and 1818

-The women of the Lord Melville came from counties in England and Scotland. - Bristol, Lancaster, Warwick, Middlesex, London, York, Norfolk, Hertford, Cambridge, Chester, Devon, Huntingdon, Devon, Nottingham, Lincoln, Suffolk, Gloucester, Worcester, Somerset, Ayr, Edinburgh, Aberdeen and Glasgow.
+The female convicts on this ship came from counties in England and Scotland. - Bristol, Lancaster, Warwick, Middlesex, London, York, Norfolk, Hertford, Cambridge, Chester, Devon, Huntingdon, Devon, Nottingham, Lincoln, Suffolk, Gloucester, Worcester, Somerset, Ayr, Edinburgh, Aberdeen and Glasgow.
 [7]

 Some may have been transferred to Newgate prison to join the women already incarcerated there to await transportation.